slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_01-popo_and_gops_plain_old_python_objects_and_good_old_python_syntax.rst

-1.  :strong:`Lexical`.
+1.  **Lexical**.
 This breaks the source text into tokens.
 Either XML constructs like tags and text or X12 constructs like Segments and Elements.

-2.  :strong:`Syntactical`.
+2.  **Syntactical**.
 This assembles meaningful objects from the tokens.
 This is either XML elements and attributes (properly nested) or X12 Loops, Segments, Composites and Elements (again, properly nested).

-3.  :strong:`POPO`.
+3.  **POPO**.
 This builds the desired POPO objects out of the XML (or X12) structure, through a big-old structure-by-structure mapping.
 When you work with tools like the `Java CAPS <http://www.sun.com/software/javaenterprisesystem/javacaps/index.jsp>`_  eDesigner (or `webMethods <http://www.softwareag.com/corporate/products/wm/default.asp>`_ ) you spend a fair amount of time dragging mapping lines from one structure to another structure.